UBC-MDS/DSCI-532_2025_25_Ads-Analytics/reports/m4-reflection.md

 ## 3. Differences from Proposal/Sketch
+In our proposal, we initially included basic visualizations such as density plots and histograms.
+However, in the final dashboard, we incorporated more advanced charts, including word clouds, box plots, pie charts, scatter plots, and bar charts.
+This deviation from our original plan allowed us to provide a more comprehensive and in-depth visual analysis of various apps and categories in the Google Play Store.

 ## 4. Corner Cases or Unresolved Issues
 - Filters are still not working on render.com (out of memory error)